Mjau83/meow_sweden/README.md

 2. Once the app is created go to the *Resources* tab and under Add-ons, look for the Heroku Postgres to attach a postgres database to your project.
 Select *Hobby Dev - Free plan* and click 'Submit order form'
 3. Click on the *Settings* tab.
 Scroll down and click "Reveal config vars".
 ![Heroku Config image](wireframes/heroku-config.png)
 Here you can set up the same variables as in your env.py.
 DON'T set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.
-Set up the following variables:
+Set up the following variables in **Heroku** :

 ```
 AWS_ACCESS_KEY_ID = "YOUR_AWS_ACCESS_KEY_ID"